-The PLATON methodology focuses on:
+The PLATON methodology combines:

 PLATON is a two-year European project launched on September 2016.
 It aspires to provide teachers and school communities with a coherent teachers’ training framework which will update their current teaching practices.
 More particularly, PLATON aims to offer an open and innovative training framework to teachers of primary and secondary education which will focus on: